March 20, 2026

 1.Axioms, Theorems, and Proofs

-In addition to axioms, several rules are defined, and mathematics proceeds by using these axioms and rules to derive further truths.
+In addition to axioms, some rules are defined, and in mathematics, we use axioms and these rules to derive correct things one after another.

 Axioms, Theorems, and Proofs